How often should you have your furnace inspected in Meridian?

 1. The Age of the Furnace

-As a furnace age, its components, such as the blower motor and flame sensor, begin to wear out and may require more frequent inspections and replacements.
+As a furnace ages, its components, such as the blower motor and flame sensor, begin to wear out and may require more frequent inspections and replacements.
 Much like Tim’s constant attempts to upgrade his furnace room, we too must pay attention to the age of our heating system.

 2. Type of Furnace

 Different heating systems have different maintenance needs.
-An electric furnace might not have the same inspection requirements as a gas furnace, especially when it comes to checks that reveal carbon monoxide leaks, a leading cause of carbon monoxide poisoning.
+An electric furnace might not have the exact inspection requirements as a gas furnace, especially when it comes to checks that reveal carbon monoxide leaks, a leading cause of carbon monoxide poisoning.

 3. Climate and Usage